nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 For our previous iteration of RC4HDB, the `showonly` and `hideonly` features were handled by the `list /i` and `list /e` features, which have since been removed.

-For these overloaded `list` commands, the user could show or hide columns by specifying which columns should be included or excluded when listing.
+For these overloaded `list` commands, the user could show or hide columns by specifying columns to include or exclude when listing.

 However, there were two main issues with `list /i` and `list /e`: